 In 1902, Reginald became a policeman.
 He then married Elizabeth Mary Simon in 1908 in St Austell, Cornwall and they had children John James Reginald Anstey (b 1908) and Maria Louise Anstey (b 1910).
 It is very likely Reginald who was being referenced in the ‘Western Daily Mercury‘ 31 May 1912 edition report on Devon police, when it stated “The following constables were granted accelerated service for meritorious acts and conduct…Reginald Anstey…”.

 In the 1911 Census Reginald was still a police constable, living with his family at 17 Exeter Road, Newton Abbot, Highweek.
-By 1918 the family were living at 8 Summerland Street, Walborough and by 1920 they were living at Townsend in Beer.
+By 1918 the family were living at 8 Summerland Street, Walborough and by 1920 they were living at Townsend in Beer (he moved in September 1918 having been transferred).

 Reginald retired as a policeman in 1929 – the ‘Hartland and West Country Chronicle‘ on 26 October 1929 reported “After 27 years service in the Devon Constabulary, PC Reginald Anstey retired the first week of October.
 He came to Clovelly from Beer in 1922.
 PC Anstey was a member of the Old 1st Rifle Volunteers (Exeter) and served with the 2nd Devon Regiment in the Boer War, for which he received the Queen’s Medal and five bars.
 A good shot, he won a good many prizes whilst at Newton Abbot.
 He was a police trumpeter at the Exeter Assizes, a position he filled for many years.
 Possessor of a fine voice, he has taken solos in the choir of the Parish Church.
 He is remaining at Clovelly.
 His previous stations include Newton Abbot, Silmouth, Honiton and Ottery St Mary.“